California Library Services Board

 In order to read the PDF version you must have Adobe Acrobat Reader installed on your computer.
 It is available for free from Adobe.

-The Library of California Board (the state board) consists of nine members appointed by the Governor and four by the Legislature.
-The state board determines policy for and authorizes allocation of funds from programs of the Library of California Act and the California Library Services Act.
+The California Library Services Board (the state board) consists of nine members appointed by the Governor and four by the Legislature.
+The state board determines policy for and authorizes allocation of funds from programs of the California Library Services Act.
 Members serve for four years, representing various constituencies, and also comprise the State Advisory Council on Libraries for the federal Library Services and Technology Act.
-The State Librarian serves as Chief Executive Officer of the Library of California Board.
+The State Librarian serves as Chief Executive Officer of the California Library Services Board.

-The following mission and value statements are the most recent to be approved by the California Library Services Board prior to its transition to the Library of California Board.
+The following mission and value statements are the most recent to be approved by the California Library Services Board.

 CLSB Mission Statement